Skip to main content

 We recommend using app links instead of custom URIs.

-When using custom URI scheme with x-callback-urls, its required to supply navigation whitelist, specifying which navigation targets are allowed.
+When using x-callback-urls, it is required to supply navigation whitelist, specifying which navigation targets are allowed.
 This is necessary to prevent malicious manipulation of the rendered links and unintended navigation.

 The whitelist can consist of